The Alexandrian

 The first example is vanilla.
 You’ve handed the resolution over to the mechanic and you get a flat Search check against the DC of the hidden compartment.
 A success could generate a number of different responses (ranging from “yup, there’s a hidden compartment” to “you notice that the exterior of the chest is several inches deeper than the interior of the chest“).

 The second example is more specific (and happens to coincide with what’s actually there to be found).
-I would tend to grant something like a +2 circumstance bonus to the Search.
-If there were other things to be found in the chest, I might also allow the Search check to find them (but since you’re specifically looking for something else, such a check would have a penalty applied to it).
+I would tend to grant some kind of bonus to the Search.
+If there were other things to be found in the chest, I might also allow the Search check to find them (but since you’re specifically looking for something else, such a check might have a penalty applied to it).

 In the third example you’ve taken an action which would automatically find the compartment.
 No Search check is required.
 (Player skill has completely trumped the mechanic.)